KimRass/warehouse/Algorithms/README.md

             arr[j], arr[j + 1] = arr[j + 1], arr[j]
 ```
 ### Selection Sort
+- Not a stable sorting algorithm
+- One of comparison sorting algorithms
 ```python
 for i in range(len(arr)):
     min_j = i